uvalib/dspace_util/README.md

 and then runs a copy of `remote/bin/dspace_import` on the remote system to import items into DSpace.

+To ensure that network disconnection does not cause long-running imports to fail, the remote shell is run in the background with "nohup" by default.

 Note that, because this script requires support on the DSpace host side, it will run `dspace_update_home` for you in order to ensure that the remote side is up-to-date.